bakame-php/html-table/README.md

 **If you specify a non-empty array as the table header, it will take precedence over any other table header related options.**

-**Because its a tabular data each cell MUST be unique otherwise an exception will be thrown**
+**Because it is a tabular data each cell MUST be unique otherwise an exception will be thrown**

-### includSection and excludeSection
+### includeSection and excludeSection

 Tells which section should be parsed based on the `Section` enum